-Leprosy or Hansen's disease is a chronic infectious disease produced by the Mycobacterium Leprae bacillus that mainly affects the peripheral nerves and the skin, but also affects other sites such as the mucous membranes, eyes, bones, and testicles.
-According to researchers Carlos Franco-Paredes and Alfonso Rodriguez-Morales, its most serious complications range from disfigurement to disability.
+Leprosy, or Hansen's disease, is a chronic infectious disease produced by the Mycobacterium leprae bacillus that mainly affects the peripheral nerves and the skin but also affects other sites such as the mucous membranes, eyes, bones, and testicles.
+Its most serious complications range from disfigurement to disability.

 The contagion occurs between a patient with the possibility of transmitting the disease (since not all those suffering from leprosy eliminate bacilli outside their body, a possibility that is eliminated by administering medication) and a healthy susceptible person, which can occur in a non-spontaneous manner.
 That is to say, a sick person that acts as an infectious agent and another healthy person with a special predisposition must be conjugated for a long period so that the contagion happens.

-The treatment to cure the disease consists of the oral intake of the drug dapsone and at the same time, rifampicin; however, it is always recommended to go to the doctor to avoid self-medication, since side effects can exist in the intake.
-According to the researcher Francisco Javier López Antuñano, the treatment of the disease should be prolonged between six months and two years.
+The treatment to cure the disease consists of the oral intake of the drugs dapsone and, at the same time, rifampicin; however, it is always recommended to go to the doctor to avoid self-medication since side effects can exist in the intake.
+The treatment of the disease should be prolonged for six months to two years.